bochaco/safe_thing/README.md

     let id = "gardening-device-serial-number-01010101";

     // Let's have the SAFEthing framework to authorise the device with any
-    // available SAFE Authentiactor rather than providing the authorisation credentials let auth_uri = "";
+    // available SAFE Authenticator rather than providing the authorisation credentials let auth_uri = "";

     let attributes = [